 Lastly, the I/O Board will be designed to maximize flexibility, reducing the need for a second revision of the PCB.
-This is achieved by adding additional components marked as "Do Not Place" and by adding plenty of zero ohm resistors, enabling circuit blocks to be reconfigured by adding and removing components.
-The board silkscreen will be taken into consideration as well, ensuring that the
+This is achieved by adding additional components marked as "Do Not Place" and by adding plenty of zero-ohm resistors, enabling circuit blocks to be reconfigured by adding and removing components.
+The board silkscreen will be taken into consideration as well, ensuring that it is easy to locate components and determine the functionality of connectors.